SayedTabish72/AIExpress/README.md

 - Stripe monthly subscription
 - Free tier with API limiting
 - How to write POST, DELETE, and GET routes in route handlers (app/api)
-- How to fetch data in server react components by directly accessing database (WITHOUT API! like Magic!)
+- How to fetch data from server react components by directly accessing the database (WITHOUT API! like Magic!)
 - How to handle relations between Server and Child components!
 - How to reuse layouts
-- Folder structure in Next 13 App Router
+- Folder structure for Next 13 App Router

 ### Prerequisites